HMS Leander (1780): Capture

 Carrying Nelson's dispatches from the Nile and accompanied by Sir Edward Berry, Leander encountered the 74-gun French third rate Généreux off Crete on 18 August 1798.
 In the subsequent action, Leander lost 35 men killed and 57 wounded, including Thompson.
 The French suffered 100 killed and 180 wounded, but captured Leander.
 The French took her into service under her existing name.

 The French treated the prisoners badly and plundered almost everything but the clothes the British had on their backs.
-When Thompson remonstrated with Captain Lejoille of Généreux, Lejoille answered nonchalantly, "J'en suis fâché, mais le fait est, que les Français sont bons au pillage." ("It makes me angry, but the fact is, the French are good at pillaging.")
+When Thompson remonstrated with Captain Lejoille of Généreux, Lejoille answered nonchalantly, "J'en suis fâché, mais le fait est, que les Français sont bons au pillage." ("I'm sorry about that, but the fact is, the French are good at pillaging.")
 They refused treatment for Thompson, who had been badly wounded.
 Leander's surgeon, Mr. Mulberry, was able to remove a musket ball from Thompson's arm only after the vessels reached Corfu on 1 September and he was smuggled aboard the vessel where the French were holding Thompson.
 Most of the officers returned to Britain on parole but the French detained a number of seamen, and in particular Thomas Jarrat, the carpenter, after he refused to reveal to them the dimensions of Leander's masts and spars.
-Captain Lejoille tried, albeit unsuccessfully, to get some of the British crew that he had detained to assist him when a Turko-Russian fleet appeared off Corfu.
+Captain Lejoille tried, albeit unsuccessfully, to get some of the British crew that he had detained to assist him when a Russo-Ottoman fleet appeared off Corfu.
 The British refused.

 The subsequent court-martial aboard HMS America at Sheerness most honourably acquitted Thompson, his officers, and his crew.
 The court also thanked Berry for the assistance he gave during the battle.
 As Thompson was rowed back to shore, the crews of all the ships at Sheerness saluted him with three cheers.
 He was subsequently knighted and awarded a pension of £200 per annum.

 Leander was at Corfu when a joint Russian and Ottoman force besieged the island.
 On 28 February 1799, the Russians and Ottomans attacked Vido, a small island (less than a kilometer across) at the mouth of the port of Corfu.
 A four-hour bombardment by several ships suppressed all five shore batteries on the island.
 Leander and the corvette Brune tried to intervene but were damaged and forced to retreat to the protection of the batteries of Corfu.

-The Russians and Turks recaptured Leander and Brune when Corfu capitulated to them on 3 March 1799.
-The Russians restored Leander to the Royal Navy.
+The Russo-Ottoman forces recaptured Leander and Brune when Corfu capitulated to them on 3 March 1799.
+The Russians returned Leander to the Royal Navy.
 They also gave Brune to the Ottomans.